jamie-allen/sdisruptor/presentation/preso/presentation.md

 Jamie Allen, *jallen@chariotsolutions.com*, @jamie_allen

-*July 16, 2011*
+* August 10, 2011*

 !SLIDE transition=fade

-There is nothing new here.
+* There is nothing new here.
 Why is the Disruptor pattern relevant?
+* The "virtual" nature of our runtime and deployment environment has desensitized us as developers to the impact of our decisions
+* It flies in the face of so many concurrency abstractions to show what can be accomplished when implementing code in the most optimized fashion

+[NOTES]
 Started out with my blog post about learnings from actor development Got a comment on DZone about the need for assigning threads to a core, laughed it off as a troll The commenter claimed that the JVM's life expectancy was limited if you couldn't assign a thread to a core